You may not share abusive content, harass someone, or encourage other people to do so.

-While some consensual nudity and adult content is permitted on Twitter, we prohibit unwanted sexual advances and content that sexually objectifies an individual without their consent.
+While some consensual nudity and adult content is permitted on Twitter, we prohibit unwanted sexual conduct and graphic objectification that sexually objectifies an individual without their consent.
 This includes, but is not limited to:

 - sending someone unsolicited and/or unwanted adult media, including images, videos, and GIFs;

 - any other content that otherwise sexualizes an individual without their consent.

 We take action against the use of insults or profanity to target others.
 In some cases, such as (but not limited to) severe, repetitive usage of insults or profanity where the context is to harass or intimidate others, we may require Tweet removal.
 In other cases, such as (but not limited to) moderate, isolated usage of insults and profanity where the context is to harass or intimidate others, we may limit Tweet visibility as further described below.
 Please also note that while some individuals may find certain terms to be offensive, we will not take action against every instance where insulting terms are used.

 We prohibit behavior that encourages others to harass or target specific individuals or groups with abusive behavior.
 This includes, but is not limited to; calls to target people with abuse or harassment online and behavior that urges offline action such as physical harassment.

 Violent Event Denial

 We prohibit content that denies that mass murder or other mass casualty events took place, where we can verify that the event occurred, and when the content is shared with abusive context.
 This may include references to such an event as a “hoax” or claims that victims or survivors are fake or “actors.”
 It includes, but is not limited to, events like the Holocaust, school shootings, terrorist attacks, and natural disasters.